sebastid/GetAndCleanDataCourse/README.md

 ### Script operations
 The R script was written to follow the order of the project assignment brief as closely as possible and can be summarized as follows:

-0. Initialization of Current working direction and dataset file paths ...
-Initializes the current working directory and base directory paths.
+0. Initialization of Current working direction and dataset file paths
+...Initializes the current working directory and base directory paths.

 1. Load the raw training and test datasets.
 ...
 Loading of the 8 input files listed above.